I am constantly on the lookout for research studies conducted on the subject of theft by employees.

 Theft of Corporate Intelligence

 Other forms of larceny that were admitted by employees responding to the Kessler International survey included theft of corporate intelligence.
 While stealing corporate secrets and intelligence was reported at much lower levels, it can be argued that these forms of employee dishonesty, such as unauthorized taking lists of clients, marketing information, and proprietary information, can be even more harmful to the company than the other forms of theft reported above.
-Thirty-five percent of employees responding to this survey admitted to having stolen goods or services from their employer at some time in the past.
+Thirty-five percent of employees responding to the survey admitted to having stolen goods or services from their employer at some time in the past.
 Moreover, 45 percent reported that they were aware of or had witnessed other employees at current or former places of work stealing goods and services from their employers.

 Perceived Inequitable Treatment